joel2929/joel2929.github.io/_posts/2025-07-12-MyFirstPCBuild.md

 ## Different Fan configuration

-<center>Config 1 </center>
+<center>Config.
+1 </center>
 ![PC previous version](/assets/img/PC_preVer2.jpg)
-<center>Config 2 </center>
+<center>Config.
+2 </center>
 ![PC previous version](/assets/img/PC_preVer.jpg)
-<center>Config 3 </center>
+<center>Config.
+3 </center>
 ![PC previous version](/assets/img/PC_preVer3.jpg)
 <center>Final Config </center>
 ![PC previous version](/assets/img/PC_CurVer_Airflow.jpg)

 Ultimately, this configuration gave me the best results.
-I was concerned the exhausted heat from the GPU would be a problem but it did not affect it as much as the oher configurations.
+I was concerned the exhausted heat from the GPU would be a problem but it did not affect it as much as the other configurations.
 May look into water cooling when upgrading CPU in the future.